acstud/lab1/README.md

 Please consult the INSY cluster presentation for more information about those options.
 If you don't know what you're doing, do not change anything.

+Please be aware that if you are going to run the OpenMP benchmark, you might want to change to `--cpus-per-task=8`.
+You cannot get more than 8 cores within this specific QoS.

 ## I am editing on my local machine!
 How do I copy files to the cluster?